Blog

 "Communicate to Connect"

-by Dr Esse Menson, Senior Associate, MMFDr Esse Menson
+by Dr Esse Menson, Senior Associate, MMF

 “Communicate to Connect” was the theme of this year's excellent Paediatric Critical Care Society (PCCS) conference in Edinburgh.
 This excellent meeting was a compassionate call to action.
 It encouraged healthcare professionals to connect and communicate on multiple levels: with themselves, with their multidisciplinary colleagues, with families and with the myriad of challenges being faced in these times.
 The theme closely aligns with MMF's philosophy to support staff and families where disagreements and conflicts arise, issues so often related to a breakdown of communication and connection.